 Mathematical Logic

 This is the one gap that stands between you and the programs you want.
 Not a wide gap — but a precise one.
 The completeness theorem is what separates a student who has studied logic from one who has understood it.
-Enderton.
-Oliart.
-Every exercise.
-No shortcuts.
-The cathedral is built proof by proof.
+Five tracks.
+One cathedral.
+Built proof by proof, from first-order sentences to the epistemic frontier where ILLC lives.

 Where you stand